simontemplarST/RadioWebFramework/README.md

 ---

 We are dependent on two or three sources for our contact confirmation, On-Air status, and web logging.
-This basic framework and starter project kind of exemplify putting the control back in the operators hands if they so choose.
+This basic framework and "Idea starter program" kind of exemplifies putting the control back in the operators hands if they so choose.

 ---